On Disk IO, Part 1: Flavors of IO

 I’m adding this part here since I very often hear “nonblocking” in the context of Filesystem IO.
-It’s quite normal, since most of the programming interface for network and Filesystem IO is the same.
-But it’s worth mentioning that there’s no true “nonblocking” IO which can be understood in the same sense.
+It’s quite normal, since most of the programming interface for Network and Filesystem IO is the same.
+But it’s worth mentioning that there’s no true “nonblocking” Filesystem IO, which can be understood in the same sense.

-O_NONBLOCK is generally ignored for regular (on disk) files, because the block device operations are usually considered non-blocking (unlike sockets, for example).
-The Filesystem IO delays are not taken into account by the system.
-Possibly this decision was made because there’s a more or less hard time bound on when the data will arrive.
+O_NONBLOCK is generally ignored for regular files, because block device operations are considered non-blocking (unlike socket operations, for example).
+Filesystem IO delays are not taken into account by the system.
+Possibly this decision was made because there’s a more or less hard time bound on operation completion.

-For the same reason, something you would usually use like select and epoll do not allow monitoring and/or checking status of regular files.
+For same reason, something you would usually use in Network context, like select and epoll, does not allow monitoring and/or checking status of regular files.

-Today we’ve discussed the most used and popular types of IO: Standard IO and usage of the O_DIRECT flag, an optimisation often used by the database developers in order to gain control over the buffer caches that Standard IO delegates to the Kernel and discussed where it’s used, how it works, where it can be useful and what downsides it has.
+Today we’ve discussed Page Cache, Standard IO and usage of the O_DIRECT flag, an optimization often used by the database developers in order to gain control over the buffer caches that Standard IO delegates to the Kernel and discussed where it’s used, how it works, where it can be useful and what downsides it has.